aws-observability/terraform-aws-observability-accelerator/docs/helpers/new-eks-cluster.md

-# EKS Cluster Deployment with new VPC
+# Creating a new Amazon EKS cluster with VPC

-Note: This example is a subset from [this EKS Blueprint example](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc)
+> Note: This example is a subset from [this EKS Blueprint example](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc)

 This example deploys the following: